Geologic Formations and their Water-bearing Properties

 Red rock, sandy shales, and thin limestone beds are found beneath the thick limestones.
 Ver Wiebe (1938, p.
-54) believes that this shaly zone probably represents the Marmaton group* of eastern Kansas, but part may be equivalent to the Cherokee shale of southeastern Kansas.
+54) believes that this shaly zone probably represents the Marmaton group [as defined by the Kansas Geological Survey] of eastern Kansas, but part may be equivalent to the Cherokee shale of southeastern Kansas.
 A conglomerate has been found at the base of the Pennsylvanian system in some wells (Ver Wiebe, 1938, p.
 54).

 Comments to email@example.com

 The URL for this page is http://www.kgs.ku.edu/General/Geology/Finney/09_form.html